Donate to get your GIFT COPY of my ASTROLOGY E-BOOK. Click book cover for details. Thank you

 The conjunctions of Jupiter and Pluto are not rare events, occurring roughly every thirteen years.
 At times they acquire greater significance however, happening simultaneously with other major planetary shifts, as it has been the case this year, when Saturn also aligned to Pluto.
 Here are just a couple of examples astrologers have ascribed, at least in part, to the effect of the Jupiter-Pluto’s conjunction.

 1930-31 in Cancer: the Great Depression that spread from Wall Street to the world and its aftermath.

 1955 in Leo: the day of conjunction, November 1, became the earliest date for the official recording of American combat deaths in Vietnam, as well as the start of the social unrest against it that continued to divide America and the world to the war’s bitter end in 1975.

 2020 in Capricorn: the first pass of this conjunction occurred in early April when the pandemic became more widespread and serious.
 The second pass happened on June 30, four days shy of the horrible explosion that rocked Beirut, exposing the criminal neglect and corruption of the Lebanese government.
 July was also the month the pandemic took a turn for the worse in many regions of the world.
 On November 14 we will witness the last of these fateful alignments.
 It is not all bad news though!
 Being the last of these alignments this should also bring the beginning of closure to the issues that have plagued the world thus far.
 Whenever Jupiter is involved in a major transit, even a difficult one, the aftermath is often a collective expansion of consciousness, greatly helping to make sense of otherwise inexplicable misfortunes.

 Mars still extremely active and influential

+Mars, Retrograde since September 10, ignites the current period with the second pass of its frustrating angle to Saturn in Capricorn (90 degrees) on September 30, an alignment whose influence will spill over the first two weeks of October and yet return in mid January 2021.
+This is the transit so far principally responsible for the social unrest we have seen enacted in a number of countries all over the world: related to the intense frustration caused by the unprecedented government measures to minimize the spread of the pandemic, as well as exasperation with rigged elections (see Belarus), governments’ failures and corruption, endemic racism and police brutality.
 Retracing its steps through Aries, Mars will also reach again its challenging angles to the other two planets in Capricorn, forming a 90 degrees angle to Pluto on October 9 and to Jupiter on October 19 (both angles to be repeated for the last time on December 24 and January 23 respectively).
 These transits could again escalate social unrest all over the world, exasperation with governments’ failures, political and ideological divisions.
 We have seen the power of Mars (the God of War) to instigate conflicts and rebellion, to jump into the fry without thought of consequences, following an often blind instinct to head on address real or perceived wrongs.
 Another period likely to produce open conflicts and widespread intolerance is approaching.
 More of the same is on the world cards, not just for the rest of this year but also the beginning of 2021, when things should hopefully begin to ease up.

 Retrogradation of Mercury from Scorpio back into Libra (October 14 to November 4)